ozczecho/vzduch-dotek/README.md

 ## Running

 I used `vscode` to put this together.
 The default port the api runs on is `5353`.
-Once you pull down the repo, update the `appsettings.json` file.
-After that, you should be able to hit F5 and then navigate to `http://localhost:5353/api/aircons` and get the current status of your AC.
+Once you pull down the repo, you will need to update the `appsettings.json` file to match your home environment.
+Without setting the right ip address and port of the actual AirTouch 3 control unit this Api will not work.
+After that, you should be able to hit F5 (if running inside of `vscode` and then navigate to `http://localhost:5353/api/aircons` and get the current status of your AC.
 The build has been tested on Windows 10 and Linux (Ubuntu).

 ### Running and Building Within Docker